0xDBFB7/ceramic/documents/ceramic.md

 [^4]: Stoner thermoplastic mold release, McMaster-Carr #1409K44 [External](https://www.mcmaster.com/1409k44)

-I was not able to replicate their results after many, many attempts.
-The fully gelated green body was far too delicate to be removed from the mold.
-However, I hit on a modified process that is quite effective.
-It involves drying
+I was not able to replicate their process after many, many attempts.
+The fully gelated green body was far too delicate to be removed from the mold, was excessively porous.
+This is certainly not due to any failing on the part of the paper's authors, but almost definitely some unknown in my experimental setup.

+However, a modified process was discovered that was found to be quite effective.
+It involves drying the gelated body at a significantly elevated temperature.

 <video src="../media/20181110_213428.mp4"></video>